C-Loftus/orca-intro-guide/README.md

     - Default way you navigate the desktop
     - i.e. pressing up in a text box could move you to the previous element
     - Toggled with `Orca` + A
+    - Essentially a form of structural navigation.
+    - Currently supported only in web browsers, but may one day be added to other apps like LibreOffice
 - Focus Mode
     - Navigate inside of a focused element without moving outside of it
     - Automatically enabled when moving focus into certain editable text boxes